 The model designed and manufactured by GIVEN design with the technical participation of In-Motion has seen us involved throughout the part of the transformation from the sketch to the final model style, through modeling Hull, 3D scanning pilot, and the reconstruction of the same pilot pattern.
-All at once more’ seamless integration of the pilot's silhouette with the hull, This respecting and observing the limits imposed by the FIA regulations.
+All once a more 'perfect integration of the pilot's silhouette with the hull, This respecting and observing the limits imposed by the FIA regulations.

 For more information, visit RECORDMOTORCYCLES.COM

 In these images you can see the construction phases of the model and the frame needed to scan the real pilot in 3D.

 The hull of the processing steps and the frame before painting.

 Some pictures of the preparation and presentation of the model.